ejgallego/coq-serapi/README.md

 ```

-Look into `ser_protocol.ml` for more details about the protocol itself.
+Look into `sertop_protocol.ml` for more details about the protocol itself.

 ### Building